-Building on our previous session "Introduction to Coding," this session will focus on the Cisco Spark Collaboration platform and the rich catalog of integrations and chat-bots available.
-Explore how it is possible to build new applications and integrations using Spark APIs.
+Building on our previous session "Introduction to Coding," this session will focus on the Cisco WebEx Teams platform and the rich catalog of integrations and chat-bots available.
+Explore how it is possible to build new applications and integrations using WebEx Teams APIs.

 Session 6: Network Programmability with APIC-EM